Ranjan5567/ride-booking-platform/DEPLOYMENT.md

 ⚠️ **Terraform alone will NOT complete the deployment.**

-`terraform apply` only provisions the infrastructure (VPC, EKS, RDS, Lambda, Event Hub, HDInsight, Cosmos DB, etc.).
+`terraform apply` only provisions the infrastructure (VPC, EKS, RDS, Lambda, S3, Event Hubs (Kafka), Flink Container, Table Storage, etc.).

 You must also:
 - Build and push Docker images